CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ### scoreboard.newSB()

 Returns a scoreboard object with the specified properties.
+Need to use `scoreboard.setSB()` before it will be displayed.

 #### Parameters